EXPLAINER: Prosecutor’s questions to Rittenhouse anger judge

 Rittenhouse’s attorney also accused Binger of commenting on his client’s right to remain silent about the case, to which Binger responded that the defendant was tailoring his testimony to details already introduced in court.

-That also angered Schroeder, who called it a “grave constitutional violation” to talk about the defendant’s silence and warning him that he “better stop.”
+That also angered Schroeder, who called it a “grave constitutional violation” to talk about the defendant’s silence and warn him that he “better stop.”

 “That’s basically, it’s been basic law in this country for 40 years, 50 years,” Schroeder said.
 “I have no idea why you would do something like that.”